 The electrical connections are arranged symmetrically to prevent damages if installed in a rotated orientation.
 However, the vehicle shall reserve space such that intended installation orientation is obvious.

 The interface is divided into two installation volumes:

 Next18: Electronic components (locomotive and/or function decoder) without sound

 Next18-S: electronic components (locomotive and/or function decoder) with sound

-Table 1
+Table 1: Decoder dimensions